stefanroberts/SIRPLUSdocumentation.github.io/newproduct.md

 !> Colours should always be as simple as possible, to make sure that as many products near to that colour show up.
 Stick to primary and secondary colours wherever possible.
 (Eg. Navy should be `Blue` and Maroon should be `Red`.)

-?> Anything that is off-white like Stone, Sand, Oatmeal etc should be called `Beige`
+?> Anything that is off-white like Stone, Sand, Oatmeal etc should be called `Beige`.

 ***
 ## SEO